Donald Trump hosts tech leaders at White House, touts AI and billions in investments; Elon Musk missing - BusinessToday

 Earlier in the day, First Lady Melania Trump chaired the White House’s new Artificial Intelligence Education task force, joined by executives such as Pichai, IBM’s Arvind Krishna, and Code.org’s Cameron Wilson.

 “The robots are here.
 Our future is no longer science fiction,” she told the gathering.
-She urged leaders to balance ambition with responsibility: “During this primitive stage, it is our duty to treat AI as we would our own children — empowering, but with watchful guidance.”
+She urged leaders to balance ambition with responsibility: “During this primitive stage, it is our duty to treat AI as we would our own children, empowering, but with watchful guidance.”

 She has also launched a nationwide AI student competition and lobbied Congress for stronger laws against online exploitation, including deepfakes.